aashishrai3799/Automated-Attendance-System-using-CNN/README.md

 # How to use

 ## Installation
 1. Install the required libraries.
 (Conda environment preferred).
 2. Download the pre-trained model from [[link]](https://drive.google.com/open?id=1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-) and copy to the main directory.
-3. Make sure to have the afformantioned directory fomat (you've to manually create two folders named "attendance" and "output" in the main directory | refer to the "Main" directory structure).
+3. Make sure to have the below mentioned directory structure (you've to manually create two folders named "attendance" and "output" in the main directory | refer to the "Main" directory structure).
-4. To verify is everything installed properly run 'user_interface.py'.
+4. To verify if everything is installed correctly, run 'user_interface.py'.

 ## Create Dataset
 1. Run 'user_interface.py'
 2. Click on the 'Create' button.